OzO1250/pokedex/README.md

 ### Installation & Run intructions

-**Step 1:** Install the Google Client Library
-Run the following command to install the library using pip:
+**Step 1:** Install the Google Client Library and the Request library Run the following commands to install the required libraries using pip:

 `pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib`

+`pip install requests`

 **Step 2:** Run the pokedex.py script.